dora-metrics/pelorus/docs/Install.md

     * A `Grafana` instance
     * A `ServiceMonitor` instance for scraping the Pelorus exporters
     * A `GrafanaDatasource` pointing to Prometheus
     * A set of `GrafanaDashboards`.
-See [Dashboards](https://pelorus.readthedocs.io/en/latest/Dashboards/) for more details.
+See [Dashboards](https://pelorus.readthedocs.io/en/latest/Dashboards/) for more details
 * Deploy Time exporter

 Additional configuration is required to deploy other exporters.
 See the [Configuration Guide](Configuration.md) for more information on exporters.
 Additional features can be enabled for the core stack.

 ## Customizing Pelorus
 See [Configuring the Pelorus Stack](Configuration.md) for a complete list of possible configuration items.
 The following sections describe the most commonly supported Pelorus deployment customizations.

 ### Configure long term storage

-> **Note:** This customization is recommended

 The Pelorus chart supports deploying a Thanos instance for long term storage and can use any S3 bucket provider.
 The following is an example of configuring a values.yaml file for NooBaa with the local S3 service name.

+> **Note:** This customization is recommended.

 ```
 bucket_access_point: s3.noobaa.svc
 bucket_access_key: <your access key>